*Updated July 7, 2025*

 Introduction

-The One Big Beautiful Bill Act (H.R.
-1) is a budget reconciliation bill that passed the U.S. House of Representatives by a 215 to 214 vote on May 22, 2025.
-H.R.
-1 transforms America’s immigration system through significantly increasing funding for border security and immigration enforcement, including expanded detention and deportation operations.
-The legislation introduces unprecedented fees for immigrants seeking humanitarian protection, imposes a tax on remittances, and restricts federal benefit access for mixed-status families and unauthorized individuals.
-Additionally, the bill intensifies screening procedures for unaccompanied migrant children and implements substantial regulatory and administrative changes across immigration agencies aimed at ramping up enforcement and removal above other priorities.
+The One Big Beautiful Bill Act (OBBA) (H.R.
+1) is the budget reconciliation bill signed into law by President Trump on July 4 after it passed the U.S. House of Representatives and the U.S. Senate by a single vote in each chamber.
+This bill transforms America’s immigration system through significantly increased funding for both border security and interior immigration enforcement, including dramatically expanded detention and deportation operations.
+Moreover, the legislation introduces fees for immigrants seeking humanitarian protection, imposes a tax on remittances, and restricts federal benefit access for mixed-status families and unauthorized individuals.

-The border security and interior enforcement provisions in the bill are included as part of a larger package to extend President Trump’s 2017 tax cuts, introduce new tax reductions, cut spending in certain federal agencies and programs, increase the State & Local Tax Deduction (SALT) cap, and increase military spending by $150 billion.
-Because it utilizes the reconciliation process, the bill only requires a simple majority of 51 votes to pass the Senate, provided its provisions meet the requirements of the reconciliation process – primarily that the provisions are primarily budgetary – impacting outlays and revenues.
-The bill is likely to change substantively as it moves to the Senate and subsequently returns to the House for final passage, given the Senate’s distinct priorities and the more exacting process needed to satisfy its rules.
+The border security and interior enforcement provisions in the bill are included as part of a larger package to extend President Trump’s 2017 tax cuts, introduce new tax reductions, cut spending in certain federal agencies and programs, increase the State & Local Tax Deduction (SALT) cap, and increase military spending by more than $150 billion.
+Because it utilized the reconciliation process, the bill only required a simple majority of 51 votes to pass the Senate, provided its provisions meet the requirements of the reconciliation process – primarily that the provisions are primarily budgetary – impacting outlays and revenues.

 Border Security